 On Oct.
 31, another terrorist attack occurred in Manhattan, New York, during which the suspect used a rented truck and ran over numerous bicyclists in the park.
-The attack with his vehicle ended when he ran into the right rear quarter panel of a school bus which had students and some adults on board.
-Two students and two staff members were injured in the attack and some of them were initially trapped inside the school bus from the extensive body damage caused by the attacker’s vehicle.
+The attack with his vehicle ended when he ran into the right rear quarter panel of a school bus that had students and some adults on board.
+Two students and two staff members were injured in the attack, while some of them were initially trapped inside the school bus by the extensive body damage caused by the attacker’s vehicle.

 Given my extensive law enforcement background as a retired sergeant with the Pierce County Sheriff’s Department in Washington state for 33 years, with 30 of those years being spent serving as the point man on S.W.A.T. entry teams, I have developed realistic training offerings for professionals all over the country on various violence-related issues.
 One of those classes is titled “Defensible Use of Force on the Bus,” and it is by far one of the most requested trainings I provide clients around the country.
 It was even presented at the STN EXPO in Reno, Nevada this past summer.

 What continues to surprise me is how many bus drivers across the country still don’t know what their rights are in a crisis situation, and when and where force may have to be used.
 As you can imagine, I can’t cover all of the training points involved in the class, but I can tell you with confidence that no citizen in this country ever loses their right of self-defense or the defense of others during a potentially violent encounter.
 This right is a law in every state in the U.S. and no one can take it from you.
 The key to the law in almost every state is that when force is used by someone, that the level of force must be “necessary and reasonable” given the level of the threat.